code-with-amitk/Code-examples/System-Design/Concepts/MOM_ESB/Apache_Kafka/README.md

 1234567 failed with the message “Alert: Machine Failed” at “2020-10-02T10:34:11.654Z”
 ```

+<a name=off></a>
+### Offset
+- Each message is assigned a unique ID(sequence number, offset), which monotonically increases on that [Partition](#tp)
+- Offset sequences are unique only to each partition.
+This means, to locate a specific message, we need to know the Topic, Partition, and Offset number.

 <a name=pr></a>
 ### Producer
 Applications/microservices that publishes/writes messages kakfa [Queue or Topic](#tp)

+<a name=rf></a>
+### Replication & Fault Tolerance
+- Every topic can be replicated to multiple Kafka brokers to make the data fault-tolerant and highly available.
+[Digram](#con).
+Each topic partition has one leader broker and multiple replica (follower) brokers
+#### Leader
+    - Node responsible for all reads and writes for the given partition.
+Every partition has one Kafka broker acting as a leader.
+    - Partition Leader information is stored on [Zookeeper](System-Design/Concepts/Databases/Database_Scaling/Sharding/README.md#cs).
+    - All Read/Write operation as performed by Partition Leader, hence All producers & consumers talk to zookeeper to address of leader of partition.
+#### Follower
+    - Followers replicate the leader’s data to serve as a ‘backup’ partition & can become leader when leader goes down

 <a name=sch></a>
 ### Schemas